What is Suffering?

 Essentially, every time we cling to the Five Aggregates, it's like adding fuel to a fire, and over time, these accumulated fires lead to increased stress and various bodily and mental symptoms.
 This results in bodily tensions, ailments, and other issues that don't have an obvious origin.

-As a result, people develop unwholesome behaviors, bad habbits, as a mechanism to cope with stress, to release their underlying stress, and discomfort.
+As a result, people develop unwholesome behaviors, bad habits, as a mechanism to cope with stress, to release their underlying stress and discomfort.

 It's widely recognized that stress is the cause of a range of mental and physical health problems.
 Clinging to the body, feelings, perceptions, intentions, and thoughts, the Five Aggregates, has deep and wide significance for our long-term mental and physical health.